ArthurAndradee/Shoe-Store/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Please install Font Awesome in order to run icons
+## Please install Font Awesome and React Slick in order to run app

 In terminal, run: